noevazz/CCNA_200_301/sections/vlans.md

 > Note 4 ICMP packets are sent by default.

-What if PC1 and PC2 know the mac address of each other but Switch0 does not have any information in its macc address table?, **When a switch doesn't have the destination mac address in its mac address table, it floods the frame (packet in this case because it is an ICMP message) to all other port except the receiving port**.
+What if PC1 and PC2 know the mac address of each other but Switch0 does not have any information in its mac address table?, **When a switch doesn't have the destination mac address in its mac address table, it floods the frame (packet in this case because it is an ICMP message) to all other port except the receiving port**.
 At this point of the lab you can try this by clearing the mac address table of Switch0 and run the same steps again:

 ![](../img/switch_without_mac_table.gif)